THE SHIPYARD

 changed two months later, when the boom of the Tyrant returned to

 Klingon space.
-Klotack reported the sublight evasion had been successful, but a
+Klotack reported the sublight evasion had been successful, but a mutiny had

-in the boom.
-The DSF became concerned that the Tholians might have managed to
+boom.
+The DSF became concerned that the Tholians

-capture the Tyrant and that they would attempt to convert it for service
+might have managed to capture the Tyrant and that they would attempt to

-in the Tholian Fleet.
-Such a large ship in the hands of the Tholians would have
+large ship in the hands of the Tholians would have

 been a powerful unit and it was critical that the Klingons prevent any such